Summer Treatment Program

 Children aged 6 to 11 and adolescents aged 12 to 14 years are eligible to participate in the Summer Treatment Program.
 Referrals can be made by parents, physicians, school personnel or mental health professionals.

-Enrollment is limited, and participants are selected based on evaluations conducted by the program's staff or other qualified professionals.
+Enrollment is limited, and participants are selected based on evaluations and review of application materials conducted by the program's staff or other qualified professionals.
 During this evaluation, children are screened for inattention, overactivity, learning problems, oppositional behavior and other behavioral problems.
 While an evaluation conducted by the ADHD Center for Evaluation and Treatment (ACET) of our Children's Hospital may be required for admission, in some cases recent testing from other sources are accepted.
 Children who meet the program's criteria are offered admission.

 The seven-week Summer Treatment Program is part of the ADHD Center for Evaluation and Treatment (ACET) of Cleveland Clinic Children's.
 ACET is a comprehensive diagnostic and treatment service that informs you and your child's pediatrician about the presence of symptom criteria for ADHD.
 ACET also can provide a systematic procedure for monitoring treatment.
 For more information on ACET, call 216.444.0075.